– “A funny way to get you to be more curious.”

 - We lose touch with ourselves – being yourself doesn’t make sense; the pressure to keep up appearances cannot be maintained

 Actually, these events are not the cause.
-It is what the person ‘makes of’ the events that is the cause, the thinking about it.
-In truth there is a fundamental misunderstanding of how life works, how we work, how we create our lives through our thinking.
+The cause isn’t even what the person ‘makes of’ these events, the thinking about it.
+The cause is Thought.
+In truth there is a fundamental misunderstanding of how life works, how we work, how we create our lives through Thought.

 I am not depressed, nor have I ever been depressed.
 (I’ve been low, miserable and often considered killing myself, but it’s never got to the point where I did not want to get out of bed.
 And I am thankful for that.)
 I have, however, had the following thoughts, and still believe them to be true